-4.2 Transportation
+4.3 Transportation

-4.2.1 Electric Vehicles
+4.3.1 Electric Vehicles

 The demand forecast of transportation electrification consists of the proliferation of electric vehicle (EV) charging demand and rail transit electrification projects.
 EVs are among the most important components of the drive towards climate change mitigation, decarbonization and electrification.
-In the recent past years, the EV market has been growing in Ontario, Canada, and around the world.
-By the end of 2020, there were approximately fifty-one thousand EVs on Ontario roads.
-Driven by strong government policy, manufacturer motivation, and evolving consumer preferences, it is projected that more EVs will replace internal combustion engine (ICE) vehicles.
-As a result, EV charging demand will increase significantly.
-EV charging demand, both energy and peak, have been included in the IESO's demand forecast and power system planning analyses.
+The quantity of EVs on the road and the associated charging electricity demand are fast growing and projected to increase significantly over the next decades.
+The EV demand forecast is done outside of the End Use Forecaster model.
+The annual energy demand, peak impact, and hourly demand forecast over the next two decades are estimated and fed into subsequent power system planning analyses.

 EVs are a unique electricity end use with its own characteristics.
-Many factors can affect EV charging demand, including the number of EVs, vehicle size and mass, driving distance and pattern, battery capacity, time location of charging, and charger type.
-In order to avoid adding significant burden to electricity system, EV charging needs and can be managed.
-Technology such as grid-to-vehicle communication and Time-of-Use electricity rates can help to shift EV charging from system peak periods to off peak periods.
-Therefore the demand forecast of EV charging has a much higher uncertainty than many other end uses.
-In addition to carrying out its own research and analyses, the IESO has contacted the government, other planning agencies, and industry experts.
-For the demand forecast in the 2021 APO, the IESO's analysis focuses on two main categories and three key factors.
-Light duty electric vehicles (LDEV) and electric buses are analyzed separately.
-The number of EVs, driving distance, and fuel efficiency are three key factors largely determine electricity charging demand.
+Many factors can affect EV charging demand, including the number of EVs, vehicle size and mass, driving distance and pattern, battery capacity, fuel efficiency time location of charging, and charger type.
+It is also a flexible end use in terms of time and location.
+EV demand is relatively new, fast growing, and evolving.
+Therefore, the demand forecast of EV charging has a much higher uncertainty than many other end uses.
+The IESO analyzes the EV demand with available information, such as government policies and targets, market trend, studies, and other organizations' forecast, as well as assumptions and professional judgements.
+EV charging can be and should be managed to avoid adding significant burden to the electricity infrastructure.
+The IESO carries out studies and updates its forecast when new information is available.

+For the EV demand forecast of 2022 APO, the IESO's analysis focuses on two main categories and utilizes a three-step process.
+Light duty electric vehicles (LDEV) and electric buses (e-bus), which represent the majority of EVs, are analyzed separately.
+The first step is to estimate the quantity of EVs, which is the most important factor.
+Driving distance, fuel efficiency, and charger efficiency are key factors largely determine electricity charging energy demand, which are analyzed in the second step.
+The hourly charging profile, representing when and how EVs are charged, is another factor that significantly impacts peak demand impacts and capacity needs.
+This is analyzed in step three, which produces hourly demand forecast over the next twenty years.

-To date, LDEVs represents the majority of EVs in Ontario.
-It is forecasted that the same continues over the outlook period.
-The first step is to estimate how many LDEVs will be on Ontario roads over the next two decades.
-LDEV adoption is affected by many factors and there are a wide range of projections by various organizations.
-On June 29, 2021, the Canadian federal government set a mandatory target of 100% of car and passenger truck sales to be zero emissions by 2035 in Canada.
-The 2021 APO reference demand forecast assumes a moderate adoption in early years and fast ramp up after 2030.
-The projected number of EVs in Ontario will reach half million by 2030 and 6.6 million by 2042.
+Presently, most vehicles in Ontario are light duty vehicles and LDEV represents the majority of EVs in the province.
+It is forecasted that the same continues over the APO's planning horizon.
+The LDEV is the central piece of the APO's EV forecast.
+The first step of EV forecast is to estimate how many LDEVs will be on roads in Ontario over the next two decades.
+The EV adoption is affected by many factors and there are a wide range of projections by various organizations.
+In 2021, Canadian government set a mandatory target of all new light duty vehicles sold in Canada to be zero emissions by 2035.
+This year, the target is enhanced and includes an interim target of achieving 60% by 2030.
+The APO forecast considers the EV sales and automobile turn over in Ontario will align with these targets.
+Therefore, more EVs will replace internal combustion engine vehicles over time.
+The projected quantity of EVs in Ontario will reach 1.7 million by 2030 and 7.3 million by 2043.